Printed from www.nzmeccano.com

 Installing the headers in the Adafruit motor shield

 The Adafruit web site gives instructions for installing headers, terminal blocks for the motor connections and headers for servos and the power jumper.
 However with the latest kits all you need to do is to install the four strips of headers around the edge of the board.
 These have been left so as to give you the choice between simple male headers and stacking headers, which allow you to stack another shield on top.
+The shield from AliExpress has stacking headers installed and does not require any soldering.

 Putting the system together